-We believe that our blended finance investments in agribusiness have the potential to transform development finance as know it.
-This year, our combined investment and advisory services-with new projects in Kenya, Côte d'Ivoire and Cambodia-have invigorated private sector agribusinesses in low-income countries and linked tens of thousands of smallholder farmers to markets by improving their access to finance, technology, expertise and inputs.
+GAFSP's blended finance investments in companies like Insta, ACEP and NFD have the potential to transform development finance as know it.
+But combined with the private sector window's cross-cutting advisory services, we can create a more powerful impact by linking tens of thousands of smallholder farmers to markets by improving their access to finance, technology, expertise and inputs.

-As of December 2016, GAFSP's Private Sector Window (PrSW) has approved 42 investment projects in 24 countries with a total project size of \$1,418 million, deploying \$226 million of GAFSP PrSW funding.
-In addition, we have approved 36 advisory projects valued at \$9.1 million.
+As of September 2017, our Private Sector Window (PrSW) is supporting 51 investment projects in agribusiness with a total project size of \$1,572 million, deploying \$259.4 million of GAFSP PrSW funding.
+In addition, we have approved 47 advisory projects valued at \$12.6 million.